Poster and Talk Instructions

 If you are unfamiliar with creating visual aids for oral presentations using PowerPoint, we recommend having a look at the instructional videos available at lynda.com.

-The time allotted for each talk will be about 13-15 minutes (exact time TBD), so please plan on a 10-12 minute presentation allowing time for questions at the end.
+The time allotted for each talk will be about 12 minutes including time for questions.
 Keep in mind that your audience will represent a wide range of disciplines, so it is important that your talk be accessible to a general audience.
 Please work with your mentor in the development of your presentation.
-Giving practice talks to friends who don’t work in the same department is strongly recommended.
+Giving timed practice talks to friends who don’t work in the same department is strongly recommended.

 Please prepare your presentation in PowerPoint or Google Slides with a maximum file size of 100 MB, and upload it at the link below.
 The A/V system will allow you to play audio from your presentation if you need it.
-If you have any other questions or concerns about the A/V system please let us know.
+Please do not include video in your presentation.
+If you have any other questions or concerns about the A/V system, please email Martha Arterberry ([email protected]).

 Please name your file with the first author’s last name, underscore, and first name to easily distinguish it from others’ files (for example: Doe_Jane.pptx).
-Please submit your presentation by uploading your presentation file to the following google folder by 5 pm on Wednesday, July 27.
-Note that all presentations will be downloaded prior to the start of the symposium, so you cannot plan to download your presentation after arriving!!
+Please submit your presentation by emailing it to Martha Arterberry ([email protected]) by 5 pm on Wednesday, July 24.
+Note that all presentations will be downloaded prior to the start of the symposium and that there is unreliable internet access at The Forks , so you cannot plan to download your presentation after arriving!!